vega-2135/the_pancake_palace/README.md

 - [About](docs_readme/wireframes/about.png)
 - [Share Recipe](docs_readme/wireframes/share_recipe.png)

+### Additional
+The logo of the website was taken from fontawsome page and converted in a logo using a [favicon generator webapp](https://favicon.io/)

 ## 4. Database Design
 LibreOffice spreadsheet was used for designing the models, followed by integrating them into a single cohesive image using Lucidchart.
 In this project, the Django User model was used and is incorporated into the image to illustrate its connection with the other project models.